Renien/Renien.github.io/_posts/blog/scala-blog-series/2014-10-11-classes-and-objects.md

 }
 {% endhighlight %}

 Hope you understood about classes and objects in scala.
-Next we will look into Scala’s basic types and operations.
+Next we will look into functional objects and methods.

 ###Blog Series
 * [**Introduction to Scala**](/articles/introduction-to-scala/)